jjesse/generative-ai-for-beginners/14-personal-notes/chapter4.md

 ### Tokenization

-An LLM sess prompts as a sequence of tokens and different models can tokenize the same prompt in different ways.
+An LLM sees prompts as a sequence of tokens and different models can tokenize the same prompt in different ways.
 Remember an LLM is trained on tokens and not raw data

+### Concept: Foundation Models

+Once a prompt is tokenized, the primary function of the "Base LLM" or Foundation Model is to predict the token in that sequence.
+The LLM doesn't understand the meaning of the word in the prompt or token, they just see a pattern.

+### Concept: Instruction Tuned LLMs